SuvrayanBandyopadhyay/Multi-Agent-RAG-Ideation/Readme.md

 Just as a comparison

-Initial output
+Initial output:

 Tell me about NJACK.
 Tell us about your favorite NJACK stories.
 Share your photos of NJACK with iReporter@mailonlinepictures.com.
 Visit http://www.napp.com/NJACK for more information about the NJACK story

-Output After RAG
+Output After RAG:

 NJACK is the coding club of IIT Patna.
 NJACK has 4 divisions and has sub coordinators for every division.
 The club is a technical club and technical club.
 It is also a coding club and has a sub-coordinator for each division of each division.